NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr.rst

 Analysis of training parameters.
 **************************

 Tuning of hyper parameters plays a huge role in the training of deep neural networks.
-The main list of parameters for training the common ASR model in NeMo is presented at the `config file <https://github.com/NVIDIA/NeMo/blob/main/examples/asr/conf/conformer/conformer_ctc_bpe.yaml>`_.
+The main list of parameters for training the common ASR model in NeMo is presented at the `config file <https://github.com/NVIDIA/NeMo/blob/main/examples/asr/conf/conformer/conformer_ctc_bpe.yaml>`_ (general description of the `ASR configuration file <https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/stable/asr/configs.html>`_).
 As an encoder, the `Conformer model <https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/stable/asr/models.html#conformer-ctc>`_ is used here, the training parameters for which are already well configured based on the training English models.
 However, for a new language, the set of optimal parameters may differ.
 In this section, we will look at the set of simple parameters that can improve the quality of recognition for a new language without digging into the Conformer model too much.

 Scheduler: